yemifatodu/ADIDAS-PRODUCT-SALES-ANALYSIS-FOR-THE-YEAR-2020-AND-2021/README.md

 ### **6. Visualization Insights:**
 - ![Dashboard Overview](Dashboard%201%20(5).png)

 ---

+The colors used in the dashboard predominantly feature shades of black, green, and brown, each carefully selected to represent specific elements of the data.
+Here's an analysis of the color usage:

+1. **Black Shades**: The black color, which appears most prominently in the charts, is used to represent the footwear with the highest proportion of black color.
+This choice highlights the dominance of black in the footwear data, providing a clear visual emphasis on this aspect.

+2. **Green Shades**: Various shades of green are employed across multiple charts to represent different metrics, such as sales and profit.
+The varying intensities of green effectively differentiate between the years (2020 and 2021) and various data points within each chart.
+This choice not only enhances visual appeal but also facilitates easy comparison of performance between the two years.

+3. **Brown Shades**: The brown color, used in charts such as the Retailer's Sales Analysis, contrasts effectively with the green, aiding in the differentiation of retailers or other categories.
+This contrast ensures that the green data remains prominent while providing a clear distinction between various segments.

+4. **Adidas Logo and Regional Segmentation**: Each chart features the Adidas logo to maintain brand recognition.
+Additionally, the regional segmentation is clearly highlighted, allowing for a detailed analysis of data across different regions.

+5. **Neutral Background**: The light, neutral background enhances the visibility of the black, green, and brown colors, ensuring the data is easy to interpret without being overshadowed by overly bright or distracting hues.

+   Overall, the color scheme is meticulously designed for a professional business report.
+It emphasizes key metrics and brand identity without being overly flashy, ensuring the dashboard is both functional and aesthetically pleasing, and to creates a cohesive and comprehensive visual narrative, enabling quick understanding of data trends and regional insights.
+---

  **Descriptive Analysis Chart:**

-   This chart provides a comprehensive overview of the sales trends across different regions for the years 2020 and 2021.
-By examining the sales data over time, the chart helps identify significant patterns and fluctuations, offering a clear understanding of which regions experienced growth or decline.
-The regional comparison also highlights geographical disparities, offering insights into market performance in various parts of the country.
+**Chart 1: Descriptive Sales Analysis**
+This chart presents key statistics for 2020 and 2021, including minimum, average, and maximum sales, along with total sales.
+The data reveals a significant increase in total sales from 2020 to 2021, indicating notable growth during this period.

 - ![Dashboard 4](Dashboard%204.png)

+  This chart offers a comprehensive overview of sales trends across various regions for 2020 and 2021.
+In analyzing the sales data over time, it helps identify important patterns and fluctuations, providing a clear understanding of regional growth or decline.
+The regional comparison also highlights geographical disparities, offering valuable insights into market performance across different parts of the country.
 ---

  **Retailer Sales Analysis:**

-   This analysis focuses on evaluating the sales performance of individual retailers.
-By breaking down the sales data according to retailer, the visualization pinpoints which retailers are driving the most revenue and how they contribute to the overall sales figures.
-It allows for an assessment of the effectiveness of different retail partners and helps identify opportunities for strengthening relationships or addressing underperformance.
+**Chart 2: Retailer's Sales Analysis**
+This bar chart compares sales across various retailers, including Amazon, Foot Locker, Kohl's, Sports Direct, Walmart, and West Gear, for 2020 and 2021.
+The data highlights a noticeable increase in sales from 2020 to 2021 for most retailers, indicating a positive trend in their performance.

 - ![Dashboard 2](Dashboard%202%20(2).png)

+This analysis evaluates the sales performance of each retailer, breaking down the data to reveal which retailers are generating the most revenue and how they contribute to overall sales.
+It helps assess the effectiveness of different retail partners and identifies opportunities to strengthen partnerships or address areas of underperformance.

 ---

  **Unit Sold vs. Unit Price:**

-   This line graph illustrates the relationship between the price per unit and the volume of units sold.
-By plotting these two variables together, the graph reveals how changes in pricing impact consumer purchasing behavior.
-It helps in determining optimal pricing strategies that maximize sales volume while maintaining profitability, shedding light on price sensitivity and demand elasticity within the market.
+**Chart 3: Analysis of Units Sold in Accordance to Unit Price**
+This chart illustrates the distribution of units sold across different price points for 2020 and 2021.
+The patterns indicate that most sales occurred within a mid-range price, with noticeable peaks at certain price bands in both years.

 - ![Dashboard 6](Dashboard%206.png)

+By plotting these two variables together, the chart reveals how pricing influences consumer purchasing behavior.
+It provides insights into optimal pricing strategies that maximize sales volume while maintaining profitability, offering valuable information on price sensitivity and demand elasticity in the market.

 ---

  **Mapbox Visualization:**

- Utilizing Mapbox, this geographic visualization provides a spatial representation of sales data across the United States.
-The map emphasizes regional sales distribution, showcasing where products are most popular and where there may be untapped markets.
-This visualization is essential for understanding regional market penetration, identifying geographic trends, and making informed decisions about where to focus marketing and sales efforts.
+**Chart 4: Analysis of Sales Across the Country**
+This map-based visualization provides a geographical breakdown of sales across the United States, with larger green dots representing higher sales volumes in specific regions.
+The distribution highlights concentrated sales strengths in certain states.

 - ![Dashboard 3](Dashboard%203.png)

+  This Mapbox-powered geographic visualization offers a comprehensive spatial overview of sales data, emphasizing regional distribution.
+It identifies areas of high product popularity and potential untapped markets, making it an invaluable tool for understanding market penetration, spotting geographic trends, and guiding strategic marketing and sales decisions.

 ---
 **Product Category Sales:**

-   This stacked bar chart breaks down the units sold across different product categories, allowing for a clear comparison of category performance.
-By stacking the data, the chart not only shows the total volume of sales but also how each category contributes to that total.
-This insight is valuable for managing the product portfolio, helping to identify which categories are thriving and which may require more attention or strategic adjustments.
+**Chart 5: Analysis of Product Category Unit Sold Segmented by Sales Method**
+This bar chart illustrates the units sold across various product categories (e.g., Men's Apparel, Women's Athletic Footwear) for each year.
+Notably, Men's Street Footwear and Women's Apparel showed strong sales in both years, with a marked increase in 2021.

 - ![Dashboard 5](Dashboard%205.png)

+- The stacked bar chart allows for a clear comparison of performance across product categories.
+It not only highlights the total sales volume but also demonstrates how each category contributes to that total.
+This insight is crucial for managing the product portfolio, identifying thriving categories, and determining areas that may need strategic adjustments or increased focus.

 ---

- **Profit Analysis:**
+**Profit Analysis**

-   This analysis explores the profitability of various product categories, examining how each category contributes to the bottom line.
-By comparing operating profits across categories, the visualization helps identify which products are not only selling well but also generating significant profit.
-This insight is crucial for making informed decisions about product development, marketing focus, and resource allocation to maximize overall profitability.
+**Chart 6: Profit Analysis of Each Product Category**
+This chart provides a detailed analysis of operating profit by product category for both 2020 and 2021.
+The green shaded areas indicate a rise in profitability across all categories, with Men's Apparel and Women's Athletic Footwear demonstrating the most substantial gains.

 - ![Dashboard 13](Dashboard%2013.png)
+- By evaluating each category's contribution to overall profit, this visualization highlights which products are not only performing well in sales but also generating significant profit.
+This insight is vital for making strategic decisions regarding product development, marketing priorities, and resource allocation to optimize overall profitability.
 ---

 ### **Conclusion**